cespare/dotfiles/system_notes.md

   - tmux
   - keychain
   - build-essential
+  - ripgrep
-  - silversearcher-ag
+  - htop
   - xclip
+  - python3-pip
 * In xfce appearance settings, set default font to Roboto Regular 9.
+* Install neovim (directions below)
-* Clone dotiles, vim-config and move into place
+* Clone dotiles, nvim-config and move into place
 * Ensure keychain is set up (.zshrc.private etc will have an invocation like `eval $(keychain --quiet --eval --agents ssh id_rsa)`
 * Log out and back in for xmodmap (or just run it manually)